-The power of corporations to buy political influence or use the legal system to censor criticism is a threat to democracy, including the work of NGOs like Greenpeace.
+The ability of corporations to purchase political influence or leverage the legal system to suppress criticism poses a threat to democracy and undermines the efforts of NGOs, like Greenpeace.
 To address this, we maintain our independence by not accepting funds from corporations or governments, and we embrace principles of good journalism and sound research evidence in our communications.
 Additionally, we take an integrated response strategy, combining a robust legal response with efforts to raise awareness and build solidarity with other civil society groups.